hassio-addons/addon-traccar/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

+1. Ensure you have the official "MariaDB" add-on installed and running!
 1. Search for the "Traccar" add-on in the Supervisor add-on store and install it.
 1. Start the "Traccar" add-on
 1. Check the logs of the "Traccar" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button and log in using `admin`/`admin`.
 1. Be sure to change the username, email, and password!
-1. After testing, please consider using MariaDB, since it makes the add-on far more stable.
-Please, consult the add-on manual on how to configure this.

 ## Configuration